- Visitors ARE welcome to travel to the U.S. territory

 - Many attractions in Puerto Rico have limited capacity

-As Puerto Rico climbs over 55,000 confirmed COVID-19 cases and nearly 800 deaths, the U.S. territory’s borders remain open for essential travel.
-Before a recent spike in the coronavirus, visitors were welcomed as long as they comply with travel requirements, follow social distance guidelines, and wear masks in public.
+As Puerto Rico climbs over 94,000 confirmed COVID-19 cases and more than 1,200 deaths, the U.S. territory’s borders remain open for essential travel.
+Before a recent spike in the coronavirus, visitors were welcomed as long as they complied with travel requirements, followed social distance guidelines, and wore masks in public.
 So, can Americans travel to Puerto Rico during the pandemic?
 The answer, for now, is yes.

 After reopening plans for July were delayed due to a spike in cases, the island, which is home to 3.2 million people, opened to tourism on Sept.
-12. Public beaches, nature reserves, casinos, gyms, and movie theatres are allowed to welcome guests as long as they observe social distancing and limited indoor capacity guidelines.
+12. Public beaches, nature reserves, casinos, gyms, and movie theatres were allowed to welcome guests as long as they observe social distancing and limited indoor capacity guidelines.
 By December, though, beaches were open only for individual sports.

 Those entering Puerto Rico can only leave the airport if they complete a travel declaration form provided by the Puerto Rico Health Department and submit proof of a negative molecular COVID-19 test result, taken no more than 72 hours prior to travel departure time.
 In that way, Puerto Rico’s restrictions aren’t much different than the new guidelines in Hawaii.
 Travelers to Puerto Rico who fail to comply with these guidelines will be forced to quarantine for 14 days or until they can provide a negative test result.

 “If you don’t want to be tested, stay home.
 Don’t come here and complicate our situation,” said Puerto Rico Health Secretary Lorenzo González to the Associated Press.